influxdata/docs-v2/content/v2.0/reference/config-options.md

     weight: 2
 ---

-To configure InfluxDB, use the following configuration flags when starting the [`influxd` service](/v2.0/reference/cli/influxd):
+To configure InfluxDB, use the following configuration options when starting the [`influxd` service](/v2.0/reference/cli/influxd):

 - [--assets-path](#assets-path)